dorianHe/dorianhe.github.io/_posts/2018-11-8-Rejection-Sampling.md

 layout: post
 title: Rejection sampling
 ---
-This post is related with the seminar Mathematics of machine learning (the link of seminar) that I am taking this winter semester.
+This post is related with the seminar [Mathematics of machine learning](https://www.mi.fu-berlin.de/en/math/groups/ag-math_machine_learning/teaching/machine-learning4.html) that I am taking this winter semester.
 In the seminar of this semester, the main topics is about sampling techniques.
 I am interested in this area.
 And since I am about to graduate and have plenty of free time.
 I decided to write some posts and also do some programming about what I learned in the seminar.

 ## Problem scenario
 Let’s go back to the topic rejection sampling.
 It is a technique to generate observations from a distribution.
 We assume that there is a probability distribution $p(z)$.
 We want to sample from it.